Variational and thermodynamically consistent finite element discretization for heat conducting viscous fluids: Numerical tests

 \paragraph{Prescribed heat flux boundary conditions.} In order to illustrate the impact of the boundary condition on the critical value of the Rayleigh number, we repeat below the same experiments, now with prescribed heat flux boundary conditions $j_q \cdot n= q_0$ (nonhomogeneous Neumann boundary conditions).
 This boundary condition describes cases where the upper and lower plates conduct heat poorly compared with the fluid.
 In order to use exactly the same initial temperature profile, we set $q_0(x,0)= - \frac{1}{\rm Re} \frac{1 }{\rm Pr } \frac{\gamma }{ \gamma -1} Z$, $q_0(x,1)= \frac{1}{\rm Re} \frac{1 }{\rm Pr } \frac{\gamma }{ \gamma -1} Z$.
 This change of boundary condition is known to have a significant impact on the onset of convection by decreasing the critical Rayleigh number, see \cite{HuJaPi1967,ChPr1980} for the Boussinesq case.
-Figure~\ref{fig:Neumann} confirms this; one can see in Figure~\ref{fig:Neumann} that the flow begins to exhibit instability when the Rayleigh number exceeds a critical value lying somewhere between $\mathrm{Ra}=2000$ (the red curves) and $\mathrm{Ra}=3000$ (the yellow curves), regardless of which of the four parameters Re, $m$, $Z$, Pr is varied.
+Figure~\ref{fig:Neumann} confirms this; one can see in Figure~\ref{fig:Neumann} that the flow begins to exhibit instability when the Rayleigh number exceeds a critical value lying somewhere between $\mathrm{Ra}=1000$ (the yellow curves) and $\mathrm{Ra}=1500$ (the green curves), regardless of which of the four parameters Re, $m$, $Z$, Pr is varied.

 We also repeated the above experiment with $\mathrm{Re}=100$, $m=0$, $Z=2$, and $\mathrm{Pr}=2.5$, which corresponds to a much higher Rayleigh number $\mathrm{Ra}= 90909.1$.
-We used a finer mesh with $h=0.03125$.
-A plot of the computed temperature at time $t \approx 14.5$ is shown in Figure~\ref{fig:contours}.
+We fixed $\Delta t = \frac{1}{80}$ and tested several values of $h$.
+Plots of the computed temperature at time $t = 10$ are shown in the leftmost column of Figure~\ref{fig:contours}.
 Note that since the prescribed heat flux $q_0$ satisfies $\int_{z=0} q_0 \, {\rm d}a + \int_{z=1} q_0 \, {\rm d}a = 0$, this system conserves energy (and mass) exactly in the continuous setting.
-The rightmost plot in Figure~\ref{fig:contours} shows that energy and mass are conserved to machine precision in the discrete setting as well.
+The leftmost plot in Figure~\ref{fig:energy} shows that energy and mass are conserved to machine precision in the discrete setting as well.